skip to Main Content

 When your lips are chapped, they’re covered in a layer of dry, dead skin.
 Help them heal by gently exfoliating your lips to remove the dead skin cells.
 This helps healing ointments and balms reach the new skin and prevents further flaking.

 You can buy lip scrubs at your local drug store, or make your own using one tablespoon of salt or sugar mixed with one tablespoon of oil or honey.
-Apply the scrub to your lips with a cotton swab, then gently remove with a damp cloth.
-Be sure to apply a healing lip balm after exfoliation for added protection.
+Apply the scrub using a cotton swab, then gently wipe it away with a damp cloth.
+Always follow up with a hydrating lip balm to lock in moisture and protect the new skin.

 2. Avoid balms, ointments, and lip products that contain irritants